MIT-Emerging-Talent/ET6-CDSP-group-04-repo/collaboration/retrospectives/2_data_collection.md

 - Learned the importance of early-stage planning, such as kickoff meetings, to set clearer expectations and improve team alignment for future projects

+### Shayma Mohamed

+**Contributions:**

+- Worked on identifying accessible and entry-level IT roles suitable for individuals without a tech background.
+- Collected relevant resources and job market data to support the research question.
+- Helped define sub-questions and clarified the research direction through team discussions.
+- ontributed to organizing the meeting minutes and participated in asynchronous collaboration.

+**Challenges:**

+- Balancing this project with other responsibilities made it difficult to stay consistently ahead on deliverables.
+- Needed more time than expected to clean and organize the collected resources and data.

+**Progress:**

+- Improved my ability to work independently and stay aligned with the team through asynchronous updates.
+- Gained more confidence in navigating job market research tools and identifying practical insights for our project.
+- Became more comfortable using GitHub for sharing materials and keeping my contributions transparent.